bloominstituteoftechnology/orientation-git/README.md

 4. On the bottom of the page select `Create fork`.
 5. You should be redirected to a new repository associated with your user account on GitHub.

-**Note:** Due to the way Backend Development projects are set up, learners will not need to fork projects outside of Orientation.
+**Note:** Backend Developers - Forking will automatically occur with your subsequent repositories.
+You will likely fork repos for personal or later career uses though.

 ---